-Full Admission to the Rural, Agricultural, Technological, and Environmental history program requires graduation from an accredited college or university and class rank in the upper quarter of the class.
+Students apply for admission through the Iowa State Graduate College.
+Before beginning or completing all official university applications and procedures for graduate admission, applicants to the Rural, Agricultural, Technological, and Environmental history program are advised to contact the Director of Graduate Education to discuss the appropriateness of the program for the student’s academic goals and objectives.
+Full Admission to the RATE program requires graduation from an accredited college or university.
 Provisional or Restricted Admission is possible for academically promising applicants.
 Such a student will be required to demonstrate, during the first year in the program, better-than-average ability in course work.
 Graduate College rules state that transfer from Restricted to Full Admission status usually requires completion of at least ten semester credit hours of graduate-level courses with a grade point average of B (3.00) or above.

 - GRADUATE RECORD EXAMINATION (GRE):